tkam8/100-days-of-code/r1-log.md

 Learned about .get() vs using brackets in dictionaries.
 Also the new python3 print function has sep='\n' to printout items on separate lines.

 **Thoughts:**: Still lots to cover, but definitely making gains on fundamental concepts.

+### Day 6: 20191006, Sun

+**Today's Progress**:
+Fixed my dictionary key check.
+Need to learn more about the while , if, continue concepts.

+**Thoughts:**:  parts of a script can get large qiuck...